Andrew-S-Rosen/cbe504/main.typ

 Consider a reaction of the form #ce("A + B -> C").
 In practice, we may not know _a priori_ whether this reaction proceeds precisely as written (i.e. if it is elementary or not).
-We may propose a rate law of the form
+We may, nonetheless, propose a rate law of the form
 $ r = k conc("A")^alpha conc("B")^beta, $
 although there is no guarantee that $alpha$ and $beta$ are the stoichiometric numbers.
 #footnote[